Simultaneously exploring multi-scale and asymmetric EEG features for emotion recognition: Results

 \section{Results}

-We conduct the experiments on \emph{valence} and \emph{arousal} dimensions to verify the effectiveness of our MSBAM, and compare the performance among different methods.
-The experimental results of all methods are summarized in Table~\ref {t_acc}.
+We respectively conducted the experiments in the dimensions of \emph{valence}, \emph{arousal}, \emph{dominance} and \emph{liking} for the DEAP dataset, and \emph{valence}, \emph{arousal}, \emph{dominance} for DREAMER dataset with MSBAM and the baseline methods.
+The experimental results of all methods are summarized in Table~\ref {t_acc} and Table~\ref{t_acc2}.
+In Table 2, the symbol "*" denotes the result reproduced by us, due to the results on current dataset are not provided in the original paper (similarly hereinafter).
+We used the hyper-parameters provided by the original paper and empirically set parameters that were not provided when we reproduced the model.
 We could find that our MSBAM yields better performance than the baseline methods.
-Compared with the best baseline model, MSBAM could improve average recognition accuracy by 2.24\% and 1.76\% on \emph{Valence} and \emph{Arousal} dimensions.
-In addition, MSBAM achieves smallest standard deviation in all the listed methods.
-It means that MSBAM has better robustness than the baseline methods.
+Compared with the best baseline model, MSBAM could improve average recognition accuracy by 2.71\%, 2.26\%, 4.61\% and 4.27\% in \emph{valence}, \emph{arousal}, \emph{dominance} and \emph{liking} dimensions of DEAP, and 1.04\%, 0.94\% and 0.72\% in \emph{valence}, \emph{arousal} and \emph{dominance} dimensions of DREAMER, respectively.
+In addition, MSBAM achieves smaller standard deviation than the best baseline method.
+It indicates that MSBAM has better robustness than the baseline methods.
+These experiments were conducted to verify the effectiveness of the MSBAM, and compare its performance with the baseline methods.

-To observe the performance of proposed MSBAM on each subject, two line charts Fig. \ref{S-V} and Fig. \ref{S-A} are presented.
-In the chart, Cui-2020 is absent due to lacking of the accuracy information for each subject in the original paper~\cite{cui2020eeg}.
+To observe the performance of proposed MSBAM of each subject, two line charts are presented in Fig. \ref{fig_sim}.
+In the charts, we present the results on DEAP dataset from four baseline methods, i.e., $Cui-2020$ and $Liao-2020$, $Yin-2021$ and $Huang-2021$.
 We could find that all the methods yield analogical tendencies as the subject changes.
-The MSBAM show better performance than other models.
-It has the best accuracy on every subject.
+The MSBAM shows better performance than other models.
+It could yield the better accuracies on all subjects.

-We also drawn a t-SNE\cite{van2008visualizing} figure to visualize the feature before the last FC layer, called final feature map, on \emph{Valence} dimension.
-Four subjects with lowest accuracies were selected.
-The features of t-SNE are shown in Fig.~\ref{t-SNE}.
-We employ the input data used in our method to plot the \emph{Raw Data} in the first row in Fig.~\ref{t-SNE}.
-Because of lacking related information in the paper, we re-produced the method using the same hyper-parameter with our MSBAM and plotted the figures shown in the third row in Fig.~\ref{t-SNE}.
-We could observe that the proposed MSBAM have better intra-category similarity and inter-category separability.
+To further investigate the results of MSBAM, the features before the last FC layer(final feature map) in \emph{Valence} dimension of DEAP dataset were visualized by the $t$-SNE~\cite{van2008visualizing}.
+In this work, we reproduced three baseline methods to compare with the proposed MSBAM.
+Six subjects with lowest accuracies were selected.
+The features of $t$-SNE are shown in Fig.~\ref{t-SNE}.
+The first row in the figure illustrated the features obtained from the original data.
+The second to the last row presented the final feature maps of test set in the first fold of each subject.
+We could observe that the features extracted in the proposed MSBAM have better intra-category similarity and inter-category separability than the baseline method, which can facilitate the classification.